Rosacea: Non-antibiotic oral medications

+In addition to short-term reduction of symptoms, it has been suggested that beta-blockers may inhibit angiogenesis, contributing to subtle improvement long-term.
+The benefits of beta blockers are generally thought to only be effective for treating erythematotelangiectatic rosacea, as opposed to a more modest ability to control symptoms in cases of papulopustular rosacea.

+Other

 Cyclosporin eye drops have been shown to reduce symptoms in those with ocular rosacea.
 Cyclosporin should not be used in those with an active ocular infection.
 Other options include topical metronidazole cream or topical fusidic acid applied to the eyelids, or oral doxycycline in more severe cases of ocular rosacea.
-If papules and pustules persist, then sometimes isotretinoin can be prescribed.
+If papules and pustules persist, isotretinoin can be prescribed.